Recognizing and Assessing Chart Patterns

 (B) CONTINUATION (MOMENTUM) CHART PATTERNS

-These are some key continuations chart patterns:
+These are some key continuation chart patterns:

 (1) Cup & Handle Chart Pattern